epuerta9/kitchenai/README.md

 **Your AI Kitchen Assistant for Production-Ready Cookbooks!**

 KitchenAI is designed to make building, sharing, and consuming AI-powered cookbooks easy, efficient, and scalable.
-Whether you want to quickly prototype AI solutions or deploy robust applications, KitchenAI provides a hardened application runtime so you only focus on authoring AI code in simple functions.
+Whether you want to quickly prototype AI solutions or deploy robust applications, KitchenAI provides a hardened application runtime so you only focus on authoring AI code in simple functions that is completely AI framework agnostic.

+## Why?

+The problem is the complexity of building AI applications has exploded within the last year with the amount of frameworks and techniques required to make things production ready.
+While these frameworks are crucial to delivering the best app experience, diving into langchain and llama-index is now requiring a specific skill-set entirely that puts a massive burden on application developers that are wanting to integrate AI into their products.

+The current solution has been to publish a list of cookbooks in jupyter notebook format and  while nice to look at, does not make it usable by other developers.
+You would have to read through the notebook, understand the sections you want, and copy paste the code that is needed into your application.
+Assuming you're also working in the same language!!
+Headache after headache just to integrate AI.

+The better solution is to let AI developers write kitchenai decorated functions in whichever framework they choose and instantly have an production ready API for everyone to use.
+It takes an opinionated approach, using a variety of proven technologies, to build an API server without dealing with HTTP semantics.

+> _For those that do want more control, you have complete access to request objects, django ninja routers, and other django internals if your use case needs it._

+## Project Status

+We are still in alpha and welcome contributions, thoughts, suggestions.
+Check out our shortlist for project roadmap [Roadmap](#roadmap)

 ## 🚀 Features
 - **Quick Cookbook Creation**: Spin up new cookbooks with one command.
 - **Production-Ready AI**: Turn your ideas into robust, AI-driven endpoints.
 - **Extensible Framework**: Easily add your custom recipes and integrate them into your apps.
 - **Containerized Deployment**: Build Docker containers and share your cookbooks effortlessly.

 ## 🚀 Under the Hood Magic